-- (a) Observe non-responsive scheduled generating unit, semi scheduled generating unit or scheduled network service using the AEMO Conformance Module.
-The participant will be in an informed position as the Conformance Data Report is published each trading interval. - (b) The Conformance Status change observed in the AEMO Conformance Module is identical to the ConformanceData Report content.
+- (a) Observe non-responsive scheduled generating unit, semi scheduled generating unit, scheduled network service or units in an Aggregate using the AEMO Conformance Module.
+The participant will be in an informed position as the Conformance Data Report is published each trading interval. - (b) The Conformance Status change observed in the AEMO Conformance Module is identical to the Conformance Data Report content.
 The Market Participant also receives a message corresponding to the Conformance Status in each Report.
-The sequence of Conformance Status change and message content is as follows: - (i) Off-Target
+The sequence of Conformance Status change and message content is as follows:

+(i) Off-Target

-Participant Message: Please move to Dispatch Target or rebid.
+Participant Message: Please move to dispatch target or rebid.